WinQuota home

 Troubleshooting questions

-Q: The Control Panel and the Web Console displayed different information.
-When I add new limits via Control Panel, it will not get reflected on the web console accordingly even if I refresh the screen.
+Q: Control Panel and Web Console display different information.
+When I added new limits via Control Panel, they were not reflected by web console, even after refreshing the screen.

-A: WinQuota Control Panel does not apply quota limits until you've stored it by Ctrl+S (File->Apply quota limits menu).
+A: WinQuota Control Panel does not apply quota limits until you store them by Ctrl+S (File->Apply quota limits menu).
 So WinQuota WebConsole still display only applied limits.

-Q: It seems to me the Web Console has no security, as I have no login page.
+Q: It seems to me, Web Console provides litle security, as I have no login page.

-Q: Are there anyway to capture the LIMITS information onto an external file like excel CSV?
+Q: Are there any way to pass LIMITS information to an external file like excel CSV?

 dim api, item, path